aurtzy/linux-autosetup/README.md

 # Configuration
 *This script assumes a working directory where linux-autosetup.sh is located.*

-## Creating a Config File
 Configuration files should be found in the ./config directory.
 The following link contains example config files that are based on lists of apps that I've compiled which you may copy or use as a guideline:
 https://github.com/aurtzy/linux-autosetup/tree/stable/linux-autosetup/config

+## Creating a Config File
-Start off by making a config file from scratch or copying from one of the examples in the link above.
+You can make a config file from scratch or copy from one of the examples in the link above.

 Add this config file name to the CONFIG_FILES variable which should be found in ./config/src:
 ```